 Being able to let your dentist (or hygienist) know that you need a break or you want them to stop is absolutely essential.
 This allows you to build trust and gives you control over the situation:

-You can do this by agreeing on a stop (or rest) signal.
-Having a signal to show that you’re OK is also a great idea.
-There’s even a Dental Sign language (scroll down to find out more!).
+Nowadays, most dentists will offer you a stop (or rest) signal without having to ask for it – especially if you’re anxious.
+Having a signal to show that you’re doing OK is also a great idea.
+There’s even a dental sign language!

-One advantage of the coping signal is that if you’re prone to freezing, your lack of reaction will alert your dentist to the fact that something is wrong (if you’re prone to compliance and you’re worried about giving a thumbs up signal as an automated response, have a read of our Loss of Control page).
+One advantage of the coping signal is that if you’re prone to freezing, your lack of reaction may alert your dentist to the fact that something is wrong.

 Another option is to use the hand signals used by scuba divers:

 “I’m OK” – A circle is made with thumb and forefinger, extending the remaining fingers if possible:

 “Something is wrong” – An open hand with palm down and fingers apart is rocked back and forth on the axis of the forearm: